carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 account.
 At the same time, we will learn how to send Python commands from a Jupyter Notebook.

-Please Open
-a new launcher (select the blue rectangular button with the plus sign) and open a Python 3 Notebook (do not open a Python 3 Console).
+Please Open a new launcher (select the blue rectangular button with the plus sign) and open a Python 3 Notebook (do not open a Python 3 Console).
 You will see the following window open:

 ![interface of jupyterLab notbook](../fig/first-look-jupyter-notebook.png)

 At the top of the Notebook tab, notice that there is a new toolbar.
 Each of the buttons has a shortcut key.
-We will mostly use `b` to add a cell, `ctrl` + `enter` to execute whatever code is inside the current cell. the se  for using python notebook.
+We will mostly use `b` to add a cell, `ctrl` + `enter` to execute whatever code is inside the current cell.

+You can type either Python code or Markdown into a cell.
+We will be doing both.
 We are using this notebook so that we can save our work along the way.
 At the end of the day, you can save your notebook file and try to run it later on your own installation of twarc.

+Let's put some effort into formatting it nicely by putting Markdown at the top:

+` # Twitter with twarc Workshop notebook `
+` This notebook contains all of the code used to `
+` harvest and analyze Tweets`

-For now, let's send a command to twarc from inside of our notebook:
+Now, let's send a command to twarc from inside of our notebook:

 > ## Twarc Commands in JupyterLab
 >